-The ASAM Criteria is the most commonly used and detailed set of guidelines for patients with addiction and co-occurring disorders who are being placed, held, transferred, or discharged..
+ASAM is a dual diagnosis center who's criteria is the most commonly used and detailed set of guidelines for patients with addiction and co-occurring disorders who are being placed, held, transferred, or discharged..
 Educating physicians in order to improve the treatment of people with alcoholism and other addictions.
 The ASAM Criteria is the most commonly used and detailed set of guidelines for patients with addiction and any many other dual syndrome disorders who are being placed, held, transferred, or discharged.http://www.asam.org

 Association for Medical Education and Research in Substance Abuse (AMERSA)

 AMERSA is a dual diagnosis center and was established in 1976, it is a nonprofit able association whose mission is to improve health and well-being through interdisciplinary leadership.
 This article, the author explaintechnology transfer, medical education, and research all play a role in promoting faculty growth.
 There are also links to other blogs, as well as information on posts and discussions on various subjects.
 Also included are links to other internet resources, as well as information on articles and discussions on different topics. http://www.amersa.org/

 Bowes Center for Alcohol Studies (University of North Carolina)

 This is a dual diagnosis center which describes the center's attempts to enhance substance dependence or alcoholism prevention and care.
 A charter of activities, a resources, and links to other websites are all added.

 Brown University Center for Alcohol and Addiction Studies (CAAS)

 Describe how this dual diagnosis center uses research, publications, education, and training to help people recognize, avoid, and treat alcohol and other drug abuse issues in our society.
 The basic purpose of this all association to promote health and provide precautions from alcohol.